-Tayota, name christophine or christophene in English, is actually best known as chayote.
-In cajun cuisine it is known as mirliton.
-Its scientific name is Sechium edule, and it is a firm fruit of a vine plant with roughly the size of a pear and a fairly tough skin.
+Tayota is named christophine or christophene in English, but it's better known by its Mesoamerican name chayote.
+Its scientific name is Sechium edule, and in Cajun cuisine, it is known as mirliton.
 It originated in Mesoamerica, where it got the name chayote from the Nahuatl word chayohtli.
 It goes by other names in other Latin American countries, including the decidedly non-family-friendly-sounding "chocho".

 How to eat it

 This vegetable has a very mild taste, which gives it a somewhat bad reputation as a food (though we still eat a lot of it).
 While it can be eaten raw, this is not the case in our country.
 It is served in salads, with eggs, and as a filler in meat dishes.
 It is a very good source of vitamin C and minerals, and very low in calories and carbohydrates, making it an ideal choice for a healthy diet.

 We have written before about the many ways we Dominican "stretch" our meat dishes by adding vegetables, as a way to save money, tayota is possibly one of the two most popular "fillers", the other being eggplants.

 I have to say this came out very good, my mom would be proud.

 [Recipe + Video] Tayota Guisada con Longaniza (Chayote with Pork Sausage)